Empirical Welfare Maximization with Constraints: Theoretical results

 A statistical rule is\emph{ pointwise asymptotically feasible }under the data distribution $P$ if

 and \emph{uniformly asymptotically} \emph{feasible} over the class of distributions $\mathcal{P}$ if

 $\ensuremath{\blacksquare}$ \end{defn} The above two properties build on the existing EWM literature.
-For the first property, the current EWM literature considers a statistical rule ``asymptotically optimal'' if it selects eligibility criteria that attain the same value as $g_{P}^{\ast}$ in expectation over repeated sample draws as $n\rightarrow\infty$.
-Instead, I strengthen the convergence in mean to convergence in probability, where the probability of $\widehat{g}$ selecting eligibility criteria that achieve strictly lower welfare than $g_{P}^{\ast}$ approaches zero as $n\rightarrow\infty$.\footnote{A more precise definition replaces the probability in (\ref{eq:uniform conv}) with $Pr_{P^{n}}\{\omega:W(\widehat{g}(\omega);P)-W(g_{P}^{\ast};P)<-\epsilon\}$, the probability over repeated samples drawn from $P^{n}$ that $\widehat{g}$ selects eligibility criteria that achieves welfare strictly less than maximum feasible level in the population distributed according to $P$.} In the setting of the existing EWM literature, the constrained optimal criterion $g_{P}^{\ast}$ is also the unconstrained optimal criterion $\mathcal{G}$.
-Therefore it is impossible for any statistical rule $\widehat{g}$ to select a criterion that achieves higher value than $g_{P}^{\ast}$.
-In my setting, however, the constrained optimal criterion $g_{P}^{\ast}$ is not necessarily the unconstrained optimal criterion.
-Thus, I allow the statistical rule $\widehat{g}$ to select a criterion that achieves higher welfare than $g_{P}^{\ast}$ for all data distributions, albeit only at the cost of violating the budget constraint.
+For the first property, the current EWM literature evaluates statistical rules by whether they attain at least $W(g_{P}^{\ast};P)$ in expectation over repeated sample draws as $n\rightarrow\infty$.
+Instead, I focus on convergence in probability, where the probability of $\widehat{g}$ selecting eligibility policies that achieve strictly lower welfare than $g_{P}^{\ast}$ approaches zero as $n\rightarrow\infty$.
+In the setting of the existing EWM literature, the constrained optimal policy $g_{P}^{\ast}$ is also the unconstrained optimal policy $\mathcal{G}$.
+Therefore it is impossible for any statistical rule $\widehat{g}$ to select a policy that achieves higher value than $g_{P}^{\ast}$.
+In my setting, however, the constrained optimal policy $g_{P}^{\ast}$ is not necessarily the unconstrained optimal policy.
+Thus, I allow the statistical rule $\widehat{g}$ to select a policy that achieves higher welfare than $g_{P}^{\ast}$ for all data distributions, albeit at the cost of violating the budget constraint.

 The second property is new to the EWM literature.
-It imposes that given a large enough sample size, the statistical rule $\widehat{g}$ is unlikely to select infeasible eligibility criteria that violate the budget constraint, so that it is ``asymptotically feasible''.\footnote{A more precise definition replaces the probability in (\ref{eq: uniform mistake}) with $Pr_{P^{n}}\{\omega:B(\widehat{g}(\omega);P)>k\}$, the probability over repeated samples drawn from $P^{n}$ that $\widehat{g}$ selects eligibility criteria that violate the budget constraint in the population distributed according to $P$.} Asymptotic feasibility of statistical rules is specific to the current setting where the budget constraint involves unknown cost.
+It imposes that given a large enough sample size, the statistical rule $\widehat{g}$ is unlikely to select infeasible eligibility policies that violate the budget constraint, so that it is ``asymptotically feasible''.
+Asymptotic feasibility of statistical rules is specific to the current setting where the budget constraint involves unknown cost.
+Exactly satisfying a fixed budget constraint without the smallest violation is the most conservative way to articulate policy makers' preferences.

 While both are desirable properties, the next section shows a negative result that it is impossible for a statistical rule to satisfy both properties when the data distribution is unknown and belongs to a sufficiently rich class of distributions $\mathcal{P}$.